 A common option is a short sale.
 Pending investor approval, a short sale can allow you to sell your home for less than you owe on the mortgage.

-If you're approved for this option and are able to sell your home, the sales proceeds will be applied toward your mortgage debt.
+If you are able to sell your home, the sales proceeds will be applied toward your mortgage debt.
 In some cases, the remaining mortgage debt may be forgiven depending on state law and investor requirements.
-You'll also avoid the foreclosure process and get a head start on repairing your credit.
+You’ll also avoid the foreclosure process and get a head start on repairing your credit.

 An alternative to a short sale is called Deed-In-Lieu of Foreclosure.

 Deed-in-Lieu means that you transfer ownership of your home to your lender.
 This is a more streamlined process than a foreclosure, and it may have less of a negative financial impact on you.

 With a Deed-in-Lieu arrangement, you’ll have plenty of time to plan your move and transition out of your home.
 You may also be eligible for relocation assistance or assistance with paying other liens and judgments against your property.